Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Conclusion

-\item For the quartet distance computation, could we apply similar techniques to those described in this paper in order to get an algorithm with better time bounds in the RAM model that also scales to external memory?
+Future work and open problems involve the following: \enlargethispage{\baselineskip} \begin{itemize} \item Could the new algorithms be improved so that in the analysis, the base of the logarithm becomes $M/B$, thus giving the sorting bound in the cache oblivious model?
+Would the resulting algorithm be even more efficient in practice? \item Is it possible to compute the triplet distance in $O(n)$ time? \item For the quartet distance computation, could we apply similar techniques to those described in Section \ref{sec:binary} and \ref{sec:general} in order to get an algorithm with better time bounds in the RAM model that also scales to external~memory? \end{itemize}